dereksonderegger/570_II/docs/05_ConfidenceIntervals.md

 $$\bar{x}	\pm	t_{n-1}^{1-\alpha/2}\left(\frac{s}{\sqrt{n}}\right)$$
 $$345.6	\pm	2.022691\left(\frac{108.8527}{\sqrt{40}}\right)$$
 $$345.6	\pm	34.8$$
-or  $\left(310.8, \, 380.4\right)$ which is interpreted as “We are 95% confident that the true mean $\mu$ is in this interval” which is shorthand for “The process that resulted in this interval (taking a random sample, and then calculating an interval using the algorithm presented) will result in intervals such that 95% of them contain the mean $\mu$, but we cannot know of this particular interval is one of the good ones or not.”
+or  $\left(310.8, \, 380.4\right)$ which is interpreted as “We are 95% confident that the true mean $\mu$ is in this interval” which is shorthand for “The process that resulted in this interval (taking a random sample, and then calculating an interval using the algorithm presented) will result in intervals such that 95% of them contain the mean $\mu$, but we cannot know if this particular interval is one of the good ones or not.”

 We can wonder how well this interval matches up with the interval we would have gotten if we had used the bootstrap method to create a confidence interval for $\mu$.
 In this case, where the sample size $n$ is relatively large, the Central Limit Theorem is certainly working and the distribution of the sample mean certainly looks fairly normal.